scarver2/blue-eyes/README.md

 Ben's contributions kept the gem operational with Ruby 2.

 Fast-forward to 2025, [Stan Carver II](https://scarver2.github.io) maintains the *BlueEyes* gem to compliment to his ongoing work on [Frankie](https://github.com/scarver2/frankie), the essential Sinatra boilerplate repository.
-His open-source contributions allows BlueEyes to fully support Ruby 3 and newer versions of Sinatra, Rails, and other gems.
+His open-source contributions allows BlueEyes to fully support Ruby 3+ and newer versions of Sinatra, Rails, and associated gems.
 BlueEyes now generates full test suites tools to aid with rapid development of microsites and APIs.

-## How to Begin
+## How to Use BlueEyes

 `gem install blue-eyes` gem, run `blue-eyes new APP-NAME`, `cd` into your app's folder, then run `bundle install`.
 You're all set to start developing your Sinatra application.